NicosNicolaou16/ImagePickerAndroid/README.md

 Support me and I will appreciate if you provide me your feedback(s).<br />
 Note: The example project doesn't contain all the examples for all methods.

-The library contain/features:
+The library contains/features:

-- Picker for single image from gallery
+- Picker for a single image from the gallery
-- Picker for multiple images from gallery (up to 9 images)
+- Picker for multiple images from the gallery (up to 9 images)
-- Take single image from camera (handled permission)
+- Camera picker for a single image (with permission handling)
-- Video Picker
+- Video picker
-- Support for the base64 value and scale (resize) are only for image
+- Retrieve the base64 value
+- Image scaling (resize) – available only for images
-- All the previous features supported on Jetpack Compose too
+- All of the above features are also supported in Jetpack Compose
-- New updates coming soon and tell me your suggestions...
+- New updates coming soon!
+Feel free to share your suggestions.

 ### Versioning